-The Footcandle Film Society starts it's "Classics at the Drendel" series, highlighting the American Film Institute's top films of all time, with CITIZEN KANE (1941) on Sunday, November 18th at 2:00pm at the Drendel Auditorium at the SALT Block.
+The Footcandle Film Society continues it's "Classics at the Drendel" series, highlighting the American Film Institute's top films of all time, with CASABLANCA (1942) on Sunday, March 31st at 2:00pm at the Drendel Auditorium at the SALT Block.

 After the screening there will be an in-depth discussion of the film, notes about the film's production and an understanding of its place in film history.